turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

     The name of the updater to be referenced by particle archetypes.

 ``parser``
-    A function taking as arguments a :ref:`ParticleBuildError <builderror>` object for reporting warnings and parse errors, and the compressed json object representing those values configurable for the updater.
+    A function taking as arguments a :ref:`ParticleBuildError <builderror>` object for reporting warnings and parse errors, and the compressed JSON object representing those values configurable for the updater.

-    This function should verify the input json object for correctness, reporting warnings and errors as necessary and return the complete set of configurable options (including defaults if necessary) to be applied to an instance of this updater.
+    This function should verify the input JSON object for correctness, reporting warnings and errors as necessary and return the complete set of configurable options (including defaults if necessary) to be applied to an instance of this updater.

 ``compressor``
     A function taking as argument the complete set of configurable options for the updater, and returning its minimal representation.

-   The parser and compressor should be inverses of eachother.
+   The parser and compressor should be inverses of each-other.

 ``loader``
     A function taking as arguments the complete set of configurable options for the updater instance, a function to be used for loading shaders (accepting the shader path as argument) and a function to be used for loading textures (accepting the texture path as argument).